Journal on Satisfiability, Boolean Modeling and Computation

 The JSAT journal is managed by an evolving SAT community.
 The editorial board is meant to be renewed in part regularly.

-Editor in Chief
+Editors in Chief

 Former editors in chief: